Tetrifox/.github/profile/README.md

-Certainly!
-Below is a sample README file tailored for the Tetrifox GitHub organization.
-It emphasizes Tetrifox’s services, focus areas, and collaborative ethos, while keeping the tone professional yet approachable.

----

 # 🦊 Welcome to Tetrifox 🦊

 Welcome to the official GitHub organization of **Tetrifox**, your trusted partner for **Building, Operating, and Transferring high-performing software engineering teams**.
 We specialize in technical due diligence, fixed-price engineering capabilities, and scalable, integrated team management.